 Consider Harry Potter.
 He starts as an insecure boy who discovers he is special.
 Readers worldwide can relate to feelings of being out of place, facing bullies, or yearning for friendship.
 His growth from a timid boy to a confident wizard teaches readers about resilience.

 Another example is Elizabeth Bennet from “Pride and Prejudice.”
-Elizabeth struggles with societal expectations and personal biases in her quest for love.
+Societal expectations and personal biases complicate Elizabeth’s pursuit of romance.
 Her journey of self-discovery and independence makes her relatable to anyone who has ever challenged societal norms.
 Even in a world far removed from the Regency era, her struggles resonate with contemporary readers.

 Crafting Characters that Readers Love